SergeyVorobiev/M88-GameStick-Patch/README.md

 6. Patch gamepad buttons
 7. Patch audio
 8. Replace Aether with Nether

-In this variant the main UI is untouched, everything behaves by default.
+*In MINIMAL variant the main UI is untouched, everything behaves by default.
 Updated functionality is accessible via AppLauncher.
+See [this](#full-house)*.

+*You can upgrade the same firmware from MINIMAL to FULL but not from FULL to MINIMAL, always use your original firmware to downgrade a variant.
+If your stick has been upgraded before without any variants then it is considered as FULL (choose FULL to upgrade it again).*

 ### Resources